 How much does it cost to start a property management company?

-Can you start a property management company without experience?
+Can you start a property management company from home?

 How do property management companies make money?